 What is the size of the cosmetic market worldwide?

-Before going more in depth on this topic, it is important to get the bigger picture: the cosmetic market refers to several goods including skincare, perfumes, makeup, hair care and toiletries.
-According to Statistica, the global cosmetic market is continuously growing and increased of 4% in 2016 compared to the previous year with the makeup category representing more than 18%.
+Before going more in-depth on this topic, it is crucial to get the bigger picture: the cosmetic market refers to several goods, including skincare, perfumes, makeup, hair care, and toiletries.
+According to Statistica, the global cosmetic market is continuously growing; it increased by 4% in 2016 compared to the previous year, with the makeup category representing more than 18%.
 Between 2016 and 2021, the website estimates the Asia Pacific beauty market to grow by nearly USD 15 billion in sales.
 In 2018, the market share of the cosmetic market worldwide reached 37%.

 How big is the fake cosmetic market?

 As the cosmetic market grows exponentially, its counterfeiting counterpart does too.
 Examples of fake cosmetic seizures keep making the headlines.
 A BBC article reports that the owner of a tanning salon in the UK sold more than £100,000 worth of fake products, which included MAC and Chanel copycats.
 As a reminder, product counterfeiting is a crime of Intellectual Property (IP) and is defined by this source as “a deliberate attempt to deceive consumers by copying and marketing goods bearing well-known trademarks, together with packaging and product appearance.”

 What are the dangers and consequences of fake cosmetics?

 In recent years, this issue has gained more and more momentum because it has a direct impact on the well being of individuals.
 Cosmetic products are applied to the most sensitive parts of the body, and when they contained unhealthy ingredients, it can dramatically become dangerous for the user.
 An article published on The Ranker lists down and depicts all the dangers of fake makeup, here’s a selection for you: